Seafood: Mislabelling

 Due to the wide array of options in the seafood marketplace, seafood is far more susceptible to mislabeling than terrestrial food.
-There are more than 1,700 species of seafood in the United States' consumer marketplace, 80 - 90% of which are imported and less than 1% of which is tested for fraud.
-However, more recent research into seafood imports and consumption patterns among consumers in the United States suggests 35%-38% of seafood products are of domestic origin. consumption suggests Estimates of mislabelled seafood in the United States range from 33% in general up to 86% for particular species.
+There are more than 1,700 species of seafood in the United States' consumer marketplace, 80 – 90% of which are imported and less than 1% of which are tested for fraud.
+However, more recent research into seafood imports and consumption patterns among consumers in the United States suggests that 35%-38% of seafood products are of domestic origin. consumption suggests Estimates of mislabelled seafood in the United States range from 33% in general up to 86% for particular species.

 Byzantine supply chains, frequent bycatch, brand naming, species substitution, and inaccurate ecolabels all contribute to confusion for the consumer.
-A 2013 study by Oceana found that one third of seafood sampled from the United States was incorrectly labelled.
+A 2013 study by Oceana found that one third of seafood sampled from the United States was incorrectly labeled.
 Snapper and tuna were particularly susceptible to mislabelling, and seafood substitution was the most common type of fraud.
 Another type of mislabelling is short-weighting, where practices such as overglasing or soaking can misleadingly increase the apparent weight of the fish.
 For supermarket shoppers, many seafood products are unrecognisable fillets.
 Without sophisticated DNA testing, there is no foolproof method to identify a fish species without their head, skin, and fins.
 This creates easy opportunities to substitute cheap products for expensive ones, a form of economic fraud.

 Beyond financial concerns, significant health risks arise from hidden pollutants and marine toxins in an already fraught marketplace.
 Seafood fraud has led to widespread keriorrhea due to mislabeled escolar, mercury poisoning from products marketed as safe for pregnant women, and hospitalisation and neurological damage due to mislabeled pufferfish.
 For example, a 2014 study published in PLOS One found that 15% of MSC certified Patagonian toothfish originated from uncertified and mercury polluted fisheries.
 These fishery-stock substitutions had 100% more mercury than their genuine counterparts, "vastly exceeding" limits in Canada, New Zealand, and Australia.